-The short answer is: roughly $7,000 for the average 30 year old in America.
-But for the ABOVE AVERAGE 30 year old, his or her net worth is closer to $250,000.
+The short answer: roughly $7,000 for the average 30 year old in America.
+But for the above average 30 year old, his or her net worth is closer to $250,000.
 Read on to learn more.

 The Above Average Person is loosely defined as:

 1) Someone who went to college and believes grades and a good work ethic do matter.

 2) Does not irrationally spend more than they make.

 3) Saves for the future because they realize at some point they no longer are willing or able to work.

 4) Takes responsibility for their own actions when things go wrong and learns from the situation to make things better.

 5) Takes action by leveraging free tools on the internet to track their net worth, minimize investment fees, manage their budget, and stay on top of their finances in general.
 Once you know where all your money is, it becomes much easier to optimize your wealth and make it grow.

 6) Welcomes constructive criticism and is not overly sensitive from friends, loved ones, and strangers in order to keep improving.
 Keeping an open mind is critical.